 Buying a Business

 You may decide to buy an existing business, rather than starting a business from scratch.
 Buying an ongoing business provides you with the advantage of knowing what you are getting (a business that is either profitable or losing money).
-However, buying an ongoing, successful business might mean paying a higher price, because you are also paying the seller for the business’ customer base and the goodwill it has developed, not just the business concept and brand.
+However, buying an ongoing, successful business might mean paying a higher price, because you are also paying the seller for the business’ customer base and the goodwill the business has developed, not just the business concept and brand.

 In determining whether or not to buy an ongoing business you should go through all of the following steps.